 Special Educational Needs and Disabilities (SEND)

-Mrs Allison is our Special Educational Needs and Disabilities Co-ordinator (SENDCO).
-Her role is to co-ordinate provision and to ensure that the school's Special Needs Policy meets the requirements laid down in the law.
+Mrs Allison and Mrs Howarth are our Special Educational Needs and Disabilities Co-ordinators (SENDCO).
+Their role is to co-ordinate provision and to ensure that the school's Special Needs Policy meets the requirements laid down in the law.

 It is our school policy to regard every child as a unique and important individual who must be encouraged to learn in his or her own way and to reach their full potential at their own pace.
 In our school we have children with a variety of special needs.
 Some may have difficulty with academic studies.
 Others may have physical needs.
 Occasionally children need help and support with their behaviour or with integrating socially with their peers.
 In all cases we take our role of helping, supporting and including these children very seriously.